cadebrown/old.cade.site/_drafts/2021-09-28-diy-regex-engine.md

 out:author: Cade Brown <cade@cade.site>
 ```

-and, if you want to run it I also include a test file:
+and, if you want to run it i also include a test file:

 {:.command-line .no-line-numbers data-prompt="{{ site.shellprompt }}" data-filter-output="out:"}
 ```bash